Colias interior

 Colias interior, the pink-edged sulphur, is a species of North American butterfly in the family Pieridae.
 It is the State Butterfly of Maine.

 Description

+This species is a yellow butterfly with black marginal borders, which are reduced in females.
+The hindwing has one central spot, and the wing edges are pink.
+Black marginal spots are absent.
 The wingspan for this butterfly is 39 to 66 mm.
+Males are not ultraviolet.